Malin Burnham: Sports

 In 1987, he helped bring the America's Cup to San Diego when he founded and served as President & CEO of the Sail America Foundation, which funded and provided logistical support for Dennis Conner's winning America's Cup campaign.
 In 1988 and 1992 he chaired San Diego Yacht Club's successful defenses of the America's Cup.

 Burnham has been a longtime member and supporter of San Diego Yacht Club and in 2010 the club named its new $8 million sailing center after the sailing enthusiast.

 In 1995, Burnham joined efforts to establish a U.S. Olympic Training Center in Chula Vista, California, which has benefited thousands of Olympians, Paralympians, community groups, and countless visitors from around the world.
 It is estimated that 369 Olympic medals have been won by individuals who have trained at the center in San Diego.

 Burnham is also a former partner/owner of the San Diego Padres and the San Diego Sockers.

 Tourism

-Burnham was the visionary and one of the leading voices in bringing the USS Midway aircraft carrier to San Diego's waterfront and recreating it into the USS Midway Museum.
+Burnham had a significant influence in bringing the USS Midway aircraft carrier to San Diego's waterfront and recreating it into the USS Midway Museum.
 The museum welcomes over 1 million visitors a year and is the most-visited historic naval ship museum in the world.

 In 2013, Burnham was recognized for exemplifying the finest of American ideals with the Midway American Patriot Award, which recognizes individual acts and cumulative lifetime achievements.

 Burnham supported the capital campaign to make the Rady Shell at Jacobs Park a reality, which added an iconic cultural center to San Diego's embarcadero waterfront.